philemonnwanne/projects/scripts/scripts.md

-# most of my provisioning scripts
+# most of my shell scripts